jaso-public/cs764-sorter/README.md

 # CS764-sorter
 This is an external merge sort application that was written for the CS-764 class project.

+# Tools
+The tools (in the ./src/tools directory) enable the external merge sort to run.

+## Generate
+The generate tools enable the creation of an input.txt file that contains randomly generated, alphanumeric records.
+It will parse user input to customize the creation of records by allowing a user to determine: the name of the input file, record count, record size, probability, range, and the inclusion of a new line character at the end of each record.
+An explanation of these customizations and their flags are explained below.

+### Flags
+- -s: enables a user to determine the record size of the generated records.
+Its default value if 128.
+- f: enables a user to determine the name of the output file filled with generated records.
+Its default value is input.txt.
+- -c: enables a user to determine the total number of records that are generated.
+Its default value is 1000.
+- -p: enables a user to determine the percentage of records generated that will be required to fall within a set range.
+This percentage determines the likelihood that duplicate records are generated.
+Its default value is 0.
+- -r: enables a user to set the upperbound of the range in which records of the specified percentage will be generated between.
+This range consists of 0 to the given range.
+Its default value is 100.
+- -n: enables a user to decide if a new line character should be included at the end of each generated record.
+The inclusion of the new line character allows records to be easier to read within the given file.
+The default value is to not include this character.

+### Compile and Run Generator
+#### Step 1: Build the CMake File
+Navigate into the build directory and run Cmake ..
+#### Step 2: run make generate
+This will compile all the necessary classes to create an input file
+#### Step 3: run ./generate
+If you would like to add customizations to this program, such as defining the record size, include all the necessary flags and values.
+Ex: ./generate -s 120

+## Sort

+## Verify

 # Classes
 ## Witness
 The witness class is designed to verify the correctness of the sorting algorithm by comparing a witness before sorting to a witness after sorting.